l-dfa/django-rstblog/docs/source/author_manual/author_manual.rst

 ^^^^^^^^^^^^^^^

 Surprise: a field name not quoted in the `article about Marco Tullius Cicero`_!
 What is this?
-You can send to ``rstblog`` even articles that are translations of article already known by ``rstblog``.
+You can send to ``django-rstblog`` even articles that are translations of article already known by ``rstblog``.
 If is this the case, in this field you write the title of the *original* (translated) article.